marvinhm/robotic-hoover/README.md

 node app.js
 ```

-Then run the following commands in the console:
+Then run the 3 following commands in your browser console:

 - Start with setting an instance of the RoboHoover class.
 ```